 - Flop & Lob

 Each section starts by teaching the basics of the stroke and then progresses through more challenging concepts and playing situations.
-For example, the chipping section has 23 lessons that will teach you everything from setup position, to trajectory, to how to handle a ball in a fluffy lie.
-Sand Play has 19 lessons teaching you how to hinge and hold the club, succeed with a buried lie, how to hit long bunker shots, and more.
+For example, the chipping section has 23 lessons that will teach you everything from setup position to trajectory to handling a ball in a fluffy lie.
+Sand Play has 19 lessons teaching you how to hinge and hold the club, succeed with a buried lie, hit long bunker shots, and more.

-Editor’s Note: I usually keep extra copies of this book at home to give away to friends when they are struggling with their short game.
+Editor’s Note: I usually keep extra copies of this book at home to give to friends when they struggle with their short game.

 Pros and Cons of Our Pick as the Best Short Game Book